katiee374/pset-2/README.md

  * Move the ArrayLists of commands and objects to be instance variables of the Game class.
  * Write the processVerb(String verb): check that the verb is a known command.
    If not, print "unknown command."
+Check if the verb is n/s/e/w.
+If so, call moveTo(player, int d).
+The integer will correspond to the location of n/s/e/w in the ArrayList directions.

 Then, create a new file, called AdventureGame, and write a main method there.
 This is the class that you will run to play the game.
 For now, write one line of